Socuz/broken-link/README.md

 - Image Stream
 - Cronjob

-You will need four parameters:
+You will need three parameters:
-- NAMESPACE: Name of your Rahti project/namespace
 - GITHUB_URL: URL of the GitHub repo where to source for building the image
 - GITHUB_BRANCH: Name of the GitHub branch.
 By default "main"
 - EMAIL_RECIPIENT: Email address of the recipient(s)